Aleksandr Lapin (general)

-Aleksandr Pavlovich Lapin (Александр Павлович Лапин; born 1 January 1964) is a Russian army officer who was the commander of the Central Military District from 22 November 2017 until 29 October 2022.
+Aleksandr Pavlovich Lapin (Александр Павлович Лапин; born 1 January 1964) is a retired Russian army officer and former commander of the Leningrad Military District between 16 May 2024 and 21 September 2025.
 He was promoted to the rank of colonel general in 2019.

-He was the commander of the Army Group "Center" of the Russian Army Forces in the 2022 Russian invasion of Ukraine.
+He was the commander of the Army Groups "Center" and "North" of the Russian Army Forces in the Russian invasion of Ukraine.
 On 10 January 2023, he was appointed Chief of Staff of the Russian Ground Forces.

 Biography

 Early life and career

-Aleksandr Lapin was born on 1 January 1964 to a working-class family.
+Lapin was born on 1 January 1964.
 After graduating from high school, he studied at the Kazan Chemical–Technological Institute from 1981 to 1982.
 From 1982 to 1984 he served in the ranks of the Soviet Army in the Soviet Air Defense Forces.
 After that, he entered the Kazan Higher Tank Command School named after the Presidium of the Supreme Soviet of the Tatar Autonomous Soviet Socialist Republic, from which he graduated in 1988.
 After graduation, he served as commander of a tank platoon and tank company in the Leningrad Military District and in the Coastal Forces of the Northern Fleet.

-High posts

 In 1997, he graduated from the Malinovsky Military Armored Forces Academy.
 After graduation, he served in the 58th Combined Arms Army as the commander of a separate tank battalion.
 Since 1999, Lapin was the chief of staff, commander of the 429th Motor Rifle Regiment of the 19th Motor Rifle Division.
 From 2001 to 2003, he became the Chief of Staff of the 20th Guards Motorized Rifle Carpathian-Berlin Division.

+General Staff (2003-2020)

 From 2003 to 2006, Lapin became the commander of the 205th Motorized Rifle Cossack Brigade and promoted to major general.
 From 2006 to 2007, he was the commander of the 20th Guards Motor Rifle Division.

 In 2009, he graduated from the Military Academy of the General Staff of the Russian Armed Forces.
 After graduating from the academy, he was deputy commander of the 58th Army.

 From April 2012 to July 2014, Lapin commanded the 20th Guards Combined Arms Army.

+Deputy Commander, Eastern (2014-2017)

 In 2014, he was awarded the military rank of Lieutenant General.
 From 2014 to 2017, he was the Chief of Staff - First Deputy Commander of the Eastern Military District.

 In 2017, Lapin became the chief of staff of the grouping of the Russian troops and forces in Syria.
 He was promoted to colonel general in 2019.
 From September to November 2017, Lapin was the Head of the Combined Arms Academy of the Armed Forces of the Russian Federation.

-Central Military District
+Commander, Central (2017-2019)

 Lapin was the commander of the Central Military District from 22 November 2017.

+Commander, Syria

 From October 2018 to January 2019, he was the commander of the grouping of the Russian troops and forces in Syria.

+Highest Staff (2020-present)

 In 2020, he graduated from the faculty of retraining and advanced training of the highest command personnel of the Military Academy of the General Staff.